deeplearning4j/deeplearning4j/word2vec.md

 [Deeplearning4j](http://deeplearning4j.org/quickstart.html) implements a distributed form of Word2vec for Java, which works with GPUs.

 Word2vec is a two-layer neural net that processes text before that text is handled by deep-learning algorithms.
 Its input is a text corpus and its output is a set of vectors: feature vectors for words in that corpus.
-While Word2vec does not implement deep learning, it does turn text into a numerical form that deep-learning nets can understand.
+While Word2vec is not a deep net, it does turn text into a numerical form that deep-learning nets can understand.

 Word2vec's applications extend beyond parsing natural-language sentences occurring in the wild.
 It can be applied just as well to playlists, social media graphs and other verbal series in which patterns may be discerned.